dk-core/dotkit/README.md

 the "dotfiles" layer is the dotkit community, providing a collection of dotfiles and a way to install them

-the "themes" layer is an optional layer. if the dotfiles support theming, you can easily swap out themes either made by the dotfile team or by the community

-user profiles are the last layer, they are your own personal customizations to all the other layers
+user profiles are your own personal customizations to all the other layers

 all work together to create a "current" layer, which is your active system.